-How do I add money to my Premium accounts?
+How do I add money to my managed accounts?

-You can link your bank account to your Premium accounts held at either Fidelity or TD Ameritrade in order to make one-time or recurring deposits.
-If you are a Premium user, you can get started by reading the Premium instructions at the bottom of of your Account Settings page.
+You can link your bank account to your managed accounts held at either Fidelity or TD Ameritrade in order to make one-time or recurring deposits.
+If you are a managed user, you can get started by reading the instructions at the bottom of your Account Settings page.
 The deposit will be automatically invested within 2 business days, although we wait until you have $500 or more in cash per account before we invest.

-How do I withdraw from my Premium accounts?
+How do I withdraw from my managed accounts?